Novel Hairy Black Hole Solutions in Einstein-Maxwell-Gauss-Bonnet-Scalar Theory: The Action and Equations of Motion

 Using the ansatz of (\ref{9}) in (\ref{5}), and noting that $V'(r)=E(r)$, we can determine the equation governing the electric field in terms of the radial coordinate, scalar field and metric components.
 Identifying the integration constant resulting from integrating (\ref{5}) as the electric charge of the black hole, we obtain the solution,

 which is only singular at $r=0$, provided that $\phi\neq-\frac{1}{8 \beta}$.
 In fact we must take the bound $\beta \phi>-\frac{1}{8}$ as we can see from the action (\ref{2}) in order for the energy to be bounded from below.
 In particular, as $\phi$ cannot cross the value where $\beta\phi = -\frac{1}{8}$, $\beta\phi$ must everywhere be either above or below $-\frac{1}{8}$, but in the case that it is below the contribution from the gauge field has the wrong sign.
 Indeed, since we necessarily must impose asymptotic boundary conditions $\phi \rightarrow 0$ we again see that we must have $\beta\phi > -\frac{1}{8}$.
 This suggests that $\beta\phi=-\frac{1}{8}$ is a bifurcation point of solutions in the theory leading to two branches, those with $\beta\phi>-\frac{1}{8}$ and those with $\beta\phi<-\frac{1}{8}$ which are nonphysical.
 Note that if $\beta > 0$ we then have $\phi > -\frac{1}{8\beta}$ while instead if $\beta < 0$ we then have $\phi < -\frac{1}{8\beta}$.
-It turns out that finding solutions in the case where $\beta<0$ is numerically difficult due to divergences in the initial conditions which cause issues in the automatic shooting method used in \textit{Mathematica}.
+It turns out that finding solutions in the case where $\beta<0$ is numerically difficult due to divergences for some initial conditions which cause issues in the automatic shooting method used in \textit{Mathematica}.
 However we were able to find some approximate solutions, presented in Section \ref{S4}, in this regime by using a manual shooting method and searching for solutions by hand.

-The key thing to note here is that this equation highlights the explicit interdependence of the electric and scalar fields, and demonstrates that the scalar field serves to suppress the electric field outside the horizon.
-Whilst the suppression is not obvious in the numerical results presented in Section \ref{S4} it is clear in the asymptotic expansion of the fields, as the electric field has a correction at order $r^{-3}$ which is proportional to the scalar charge.
+The key thing to note here is that this equation highlights the explicit interdependence of the electric and scalar fields and demonstrates that the scalar field serves to suppress the electric field outside the horizon.
+The suppression will become obvious in the numerical results presented in Section \ref{S4} (see Figure \ref{fig6}) and in the asymptotic expansion of the fields, as the electric field has a correction of order $r^{-3}$ which is proportional to the scalar charge.